 There may be opportunities for students to participate in field trips or other extracurricular/athletic activities outside of the normal school day.
 Such opportunities are often presented to students with an understanding that additional fees and/or conditions for their participation may be required.
 As such, students may be asked to participate in fundraising campaigns.
 All fundraising is done on behalf of the club/extracurricular activity/field trip and will benefit the club/extracurricular activity/field trip as a whole and not be attributed to any one participant.
 Likewise, there is no minimum sales requirement for participants.
-The expectation of a monetary contribution from students, for student travel, is not to exceed \$600 (per event) for high school students and \$300 (per event) for students in grades K-8.
-If a student has an extenuating circumstance and cannot meet the monetary expectation, the issue should be brought to the attention of the school site administration.
-As with all school-sponsored events, expectations for academic eligibility and behavioral guidelines will be adhered to.
+The expectation of a monetary contribution from students, for student travel, is not to exceed \$150 (per event) for students in grades K-8.
+If a student has an extenuating circumstance and cannot meet the monetary expectation, the issue should be brought to the attention of the Freedom Traditional Academy administration.
+As with all school-sponsored events, expectations for academic eligibility and behavioral guidelines will be adhered too.